Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- If there is 1 answer left and the answer belongs to the current guesser, server will emit a `game-next-phase` to the client to together with a JSON object containing `gameState`, the updated game state, with the game state in the `TURN_REVEAL_PHASE`.
+- If there is 1 answer left and the answer belongs to the current guesser, server will emit a `game-next-phase` to the client to together with a JSON object containing `gameState`, the updated game state in the `TURN_REVEAL_PHASE` and `alreadyGuessed`, a boolean value if the player answer has already been guessed.

 - If there is 1 or more answer left to match, server will emit `game-next-phase` to the client together with a JSON object containing `gameState`, the updated game state, with the game state in the `TURN_GUESS_PHASE`.